Revamp Your Vintage With Dyes:

 Now for the fun part, the bit you’ve been waiting for, the big reveal!
 From slightly drab grey and mink to a stunning bright periwinkle blue, it brightens and livens this dress to no end.
 The dye has worked brilliantly, having no patchiness or unevenness, the dress only needing small threads trimming from the seams that had poked through during the washing.
 The mink coloured synthetic lining has taken on a small amount of colour, it turning it into a very, very pale lilac.
 This dress is now perfect for events, a bright pop of colour that can have contrasting or complementary accessories.
 We have chosen cream accessories to show you what a full outfit would look like, perfect for a fancier occasion or if you want to dress up for an event!

-With this now blue 1950s lace two piece suit we have pared a forties, hand painted and lace trimmed fan, its blue flowers complementing the blue tone of the dress, and the cream lace trimming harking back to the dresses original colour.
-Next a 1960s beaded bag, its small and delicately made, looking very elegant alongside this intricate cotton lace.
-For a wedding, or if you fancy really dressing up this Maribu and pearl pillbox hat makes the whole attire very 1960s, the beading very similar to than on the bag.
+To compliment this now blue 1950s lace two piece suit, we have chosen a forties hand painted and lace trimmed fan, with blue flowers picking up the blue tone of the dress, and the cream lace trimming harking back to the dresses original colour.
+Next, a 1960s beaded bag, which is small and delicately made, looking very elegant alongside this intricate cotton lace.
+For a wedding, or if you fancy really dressing up, this Maribu and pearl pillbox hat makes the whole attire very 1960s, the beading very similar to that on the bag.
 It’s also an accessory that can be removed very easily taking it from day to night.
-All produts in our styling section can be found at: www.revivalvintage.co.uk
+All products in our styling section can be found on our website.

 I hope this will inspire you to try dying your vintage clothing and hopefully you will have as much success as we had!
 And have no washing machine disasters as well.
 Why stop at dresses though?
 You could dye gloves, blouses or skirts to match any outfit providing they are the right materials!
-I hope this can inspire and help you in your quest for more viberant and colourful vintage clothing, to look for more items to dye visit: www.revivalvintage.co.uk
+I hope this can inspire and help you in your quest for more vibrant and colourful vintage clothing.